-In the medical field, being more proactive about meeting Deaf and Hard of Hearing patients’ communication needs can significantly drive down expensive malpractice risk.
+As a matter of fact; In the medical field, being more proactive about meeting Deaf and Hard of Hearing patients’ communication needs can significantly drive down expensive malpractice risk.

 Committing to being deaf-friendly is the most risk-averse move you could make.
 Consider the U.S. demographic ticking clock: More than 1 billion people in the world have a disability, according to the World Bank.
 Throw in our massive population of aging Baby Boomers, and it’s inevitable that most everyone will live with disability at some point during their lives.

 So why should you pay particular attention to the Deaf Community?
 Because of all disability types, not to mention, the demographic with hearing difficulties encompasses the highest discretionary income by far: $9 billion dollars.
 Moreover, the second-highest disability group represents only $3 billion, according to an April 2018 report called “An Undervalued Market: The Purchasing Power of People With Disabilities.”

 By being mindful of the full spectrum of hearing loss, you can also see the larger picture of disability — including vision, mobility, cognitive, and independent living.

 Changing the way we think about accessibility is a start.
 Straightaway, it means thinking beyond checking off the wheelchair ramp part of your list.
 Instead, being deaf-friendly means understanding “access” as an individual’s complete, end-to-end experience of your product or service.
 Furthermore, this thought process builds empathy, which drives product innovation and other unforeseen benefits (like better design and User Experience).